The right aids can be an important part of living independently and can make life easier.

 There are loads of aids which can make things a little easier.
 Here are a few that have been recommended:

-If you’re new to using disability aids, it can feel like you’re giving up.
-I’ll let you in on a secret – it’s the complete opposite.
-Aids allow us to function in a world that’s not built for disabled people.
+In conclusion, if you’re new to using disability aids, it can feel like you’re giving up.
+I’ll let you in on a secret, it’s the complete opposite.
 By using aids, we can conserve energy, gain more independence and live life to the full.

 Interested in joining the Scheme?